diederikh/Cocoamon-blog/_posts/2015-02-03-constants-in-swift.markdown

 ```

 In Swift we don't need prefixes as Swift has namespaces; the global variables are defined within the scope of the module only -- by default the application module.
-Swift also supports something called _type properties_; properties that are defined within the type's definiton and are scoped to the type, not the instance.
+Swift also supports something called _type properties_; properties that are defined within the type's definition and are scoped to the type, not the instance.
 There is a different syntax for _structs_ and _classes_:

 ``` swift
 struct SomeStruct {